Ongoing series

 This installation of Windows on Latimer is presented in conjunction with Graham’s exhibition Then/Now at the University of the Arts (December 8, 2022 – February 3, 2023) which marks his retirement from teaching photography at the University after 22 years.

-David Graham (born 1952, Abington, PA; lives De Pere, WI) received a BFA from the University of the Arts and MFA from Tyler School of Art and Architecture, Temple University, both Philadelphia.
+David Graham (b.
+1952, Abington, PA; l.
+De Pere, WI) received a BFA from the University of the Arts and MFA from Tyler School of Art and Architecture, Temple University, both Philadelphia.
 He has had solo exhibitions at The Print Center; Cleveland Center for Contemporary Art, OH; International Center of Photography, New York; and Institute of Contemporary Art, Philadelphia.
 His work is the subject of ten monographs, the most recent is In Plain Sight, 2022.
 His work has appeared in Harper’s, The New Yorker, The New York Times, and The Philadelphia Inquirer.
 Graham’s work is in many prestigious museum collections including the Art Institute of Chicago, IL; The Museum of Modern Art, NY; Philadelphia Museum of Art; Princeton University Art Museum, NJ; and San Francisco Museum of Modern Art, CA.

 Bella Logachova